-Adobe Photoshop is a creative software that is one of the most favorite choice for a majority of photo editing service providers.
+Adobe Photoshop is a creative software that is one of the most favorite choices for a majority of photo editing service providers.
 With this robust software, old photo restoration is a simple task.
 Following a few photo restoration tips will doubtlessly improve your old photo repair skills.

 - Be an expert in using Patch Tool